 There’s plenty of time for side trips from Pelion Gap including Mt Pelion East.
 From Pelion Gap it's a further few hours of gentle downhill to the hut.
 Today, choose to keep things relaxed or challenge yourself with a wintery side trip if the weather looks kind.
 Once we arrive at Kia Ora Hut, enjoy a Tasmanian drop with spectacular views out to Cathedral Mountain.

-9kms; 5 hours walking
+Approximately 5 hours walking (more in challenging weather)

 Day five is about icy-flowing waterfalls.
 We depart Kia Ora hut and walk about an hour to Du Cane, where a 1910-built hut remains from the long-gone days of animal trapping.
 Du Cane Hut is a fine spot to rest, with native gardens planted by trapper Paddy Hartnett's wife, during her long stints in the bush with her husband.